mahdi-morovati/HR.LeaveManagement/Readme.md

 Ensure you have the following installed:

-- .NET 6 SDK or later
+- .NET 8 SDK or later
 - SQL Server (local or cloud-based)
-- Visual Studio or VS Code
+- Visual Studio, VS Code or Rider
 - Git
 - Docker (optional, for containerized deployment)